Dreaming381/Latios-Framework-Documentation/Calligraphics/Getting Started.md

 the wilderness of Unity ECS, you were probably surprised to find zero TextMesh support.
 That's why I wrote Calligraphics.

+## Main Camera

+Make sure your main camera is not using FXAA anti-aliasing.
+FXAA does a poor job at preserving text crispness, but unfortunately is the default anti-aliasing method in URP.

 ## Authoring

 Calligraphics provides a single component for authoring text.
 You can find it in